 Figure 4.4 - Maintenance Inspection - Vegetation Rating Selection Screen footpath/verge/surfacing.
+These are structural elements and their failure could lead to the overall failure of the bridge.

 4.4.4 External Walls

 This is a check of the walls below the parapets on the outside of the structure, namely the spandrels, wing walls and buttresses.
 Common defects include missing masonry, cracks, bulges, leaning or rotating walls and collapses, seperation between wall and